I hope this article helps you stay safe and avoid injury when planning or partaking in a days fishing in Scotland with us.

 Safety is something we take seriously at Alba Game Fishing.
 There are two sections to this article, before and during a trip.

-Before you fish, its vital to be honest with your guide about your wading ability.
-This is so we can choose a stretch of wader which offers wading that is safe and enjoyable for you.
+Before you fish, its vital to be honest with your fishing guide about your wading ability.
+This enables us to choose a stretch of wader, that offers safe wading.
+It makes for a more enjoyable day.
 We try and teach guests to minimise wading as often it spooks fish.
+In fact, never wade through a section of river you can cast a fly into first!
 Most of our guests are between the age of 50-80 and guests have varying wading ability.
-In some instances we are able t drive straight to the river side in a 4X4 vehicle and the guest ?can get straight into a boat.
+In some instances we are able to drive straight to the river side in a 4X4 vehicle, and the guest can get straight into a boat.
 This is useful for anyone with limited mobility.
-Generally, most of our wading is safe and easy on shallow gravel.
+As a general rule though, most of our wading in rivers, is safe and easy on shallow gravel.

 The importance of stretching before fishing cannot be overlooked.
 If you are relaxed and supple, this will minimise injury and make the day more enjoyable.
 Equally, taking regular breaks to stretch is useful, especially when doing a new activity such as learning to Spey Cast.
 When people learn to cast, it’s natural that guests tense up and our teaching techniques emphasise staying relaxed and not forcing anything, and allowing the rod to deliver casts with minimum effort.